Friday, 7 January 2011

 They continue to be seen wearing purple clothing on important days, because the colour supposedly makes the wearer superior and wards off evil.

-Martin Weaver @
+Martin Weaver @'The Guardian'

 Can I get you to space the fugr next time peees!!!!